 The MCA therefore concludes that at retail level end-users consider all terrestrial analogue radio broadcasting transmission services as being substitutable.
-Cable, satellite and DAB+ radio all fall into separate markets since end-users would need different equipment to capture the radio transmission and also a pay subscription for cable.
+Cable, satellite and DAB+ radio all fall into separate markets since end-users would need different equipment to capture the radio transmission, and would also pay a subscription for cable.